b3-exmo/b3-exmo.github.io/docs/Prophets/Russel-Nelson/Nelsons-Plane.md

 comments: true
 ---
 # 🛩 Nelson's Plane
 Acknowledgement: Like a few other pages in my notes, this is a re-telling of someone else's research.
 Most of the information came from [[Sources and Links#RFM / Mormon Discussion Inc.|RFM]], as presented in *[Mormonism Live: Episode 033](https://www.youtube.com/live/fz4iQk1M9l4)* and in Bill Reel's post in the *[/r/exmormon](https://web.archive.org/web/20241127105542/https://www.reddit.com/r/exmormon/comments/opf8cw/breaking_president_nelsons_flight_story_proven_to/)* subreddit.
-Credit where it's due, though&mdash; part of how I process information is to reframe it in my own words.
+Credit where it's due, though— part of how I process information is to reframe it in my own words.

 &nbsp;